google/skia-buildbot/golden/README.md

 artifacts like `{{.Title}}` as that's where the golang templating on the server will insert data.

-As we transition off of Polymer-based pages, there is a "page" called transitional that houses a wide assortment of lit-html elements that are bundled into the Polymer pages.

 To run the tests for these lit-html pages, run:

 	make js-test